 Designing sustainable and profitable dairy systems

-A mix of lectures, group work and field trips
+A mix of online lectures, group work and field trips

-Would you like to better understand how to design dairy sector interventions, strategies, or policies in your own context?
+Would you like to better understand how to design dairy sector interventions, strategies or policies in your own context?
 The course will use a mix of online lectures, discussions and group work.
 We will challange you to discover your own environment with new eyes by organizing your own field trips.
-It will offer theoretical insights, as well as practical approaches for production, markets and policies development.
-Lecturers from different disciplines will expose you to a broad range of domains, with examples mainly referring to the global South as well as to the Dutch example.
-Videos of visits to local farms and interaction with dairy entrepreneurs will give you opportunities for developing new ideas that you can transfer to your own real case during the group work exercise.
+It will offer theoretical insights, as well as practical approaches for projects and programmes development.
+Lecturers from different disciplines will expose you to a broad range of domains, with examples referring to the global South as well as to the Dutch example.
+Videos of visits to local farms and interaction with various dairy stakeholders will give you opportunities for developing new ideas that you can transfer to your own real case during the group work exercise.
 The participants will exchange their own experiences and learn mutually from working actively together in various study groups.
 The programme is flexible to suit participants’ needs and the issues they raise.
 This will include many opportunities to expand networks and access literature as well as to learn up-to-date pedagogical methods.

 Dairy opportunities and trade-off issues

 During this course we will explore the opportunities and trade-offs of issues like:

 - Investing in the formal or the informal dairy chain?

 - Focus on dairy imports or local milk production?

 - Work with smallholders or with larger farms?